On Smoothing, Regularization and Averaging in Stochastic Approximation Methods for Stochastic Variational Inequalities: Convergence analysis of RSSA scheme

 \subsection{\us{Rate of convergence to regularized smoothed trajectory}}

-{Thus far, we have discussed the convergence of the sequence $\{x_k\}$ generated by the RSSA scheme in an almost sure sense.} Naturally, one may be curious about the rate of convergence of this sequence.
-While the development of non-asymptotic rates of convergence have been provided in the mean in the past (either in terms of mean-squared error {for} solution iterates or in terms of the mean gap function), we are unaware of any statements provided in non-Lipschitzian and merely monotone regimes in terms of solution iterates.
-In this subsection, we provide a partial answer to this question.
+Thus far, we have discussed the convergence of the sequence $\{x_k\}$ generated by the RSSA scheme in an almost sure sense.
+Naturally, one may be curious about the rate at which these iterates converge to the solution set. \an{In the existing literature, the development of non-asymptotic rates of convergence has been provided either in terms of mean-squared error for solution iterates or in terms of the mean gap function (see Table~\ref{tab:SVI_algorithms}).
+However, we are unaware of any statements provided in non-Lipschitzian and merely monotone regimes in terms of solution iterates.
+In this subsection, we provide a partial answer to this question.}

-Our metric of convergence {rate} is the $\mbox{dist}(x_k,X^*)$, and {the question is at what rate the error dist$\big(x_k,X^*\big)$ will diminish to zero.} {We may provide a partial answer by establishing} the rate at which the sequence $\{x_k\}$ approaches the regularized smoothed trajectory $\{s_k\}$.
+Our metric of convergence is the distance from the solution set $X^*$, denoted by $\mbox{dist}(x_k,X^*)$, and {the question is at what rate the error dist$\big(x_k,X^*\big)$ will diminish to zero.} {We may provide a partial answer by establishing} the rate at which the sequence $\{x_k\}$ approaches the regularized smoothed trajectory $\{s_k\}$.
 The idea is as follows: At step $k$, instead of comparing the iterate $x_k$ with a true solution $x^*$, we want to estimate the distance between $x_k$ and the approximate solution $s_k$.
-Note that, as the algorithm proceeds, we expect $s_k$ to be approaching to the solution set $X^*$ (Prop. \ref{prop:sk_estimate}).
-The first part of this section provides such an analysis and we derive a generic bound for this dynamic error.
-We begin the discussion by a family of assumptions on the sequences.
-This set of assumptions is essential for deriving the particular rate. \begin{assumption} Let the following hold:\\ (a) \ There exist $0<\delta<0.5$ and $K_3\geq 0$ such that for any $k \geq K_3$ \\ (b) \ There exists a constant $B_1>0$ such that for any $k \geq 0$: \\ (c) \ There exists a constant $B_2>0$ such that for any $k \geq 0$
+Note that, as the algorithm proceeds, we expect $s_k$ to be approaching the solution set $X^*$ (according to Proposition~\ref{prop:sk_estimate}). \an{We begin the discussion by providing an assumption on the sequences}. \begin{assumption} Let the following hold:\\ (a) \ There exist $\delta \in (0,0.5)$ and $K_3\geq 0$ such that for any $k \geq K_3,$ \\ (b) \ There exists a constant $B_1>0$ such that for any $k \geq 0$, \\ (c) \ There exists a constant $B_2>0$ such that for any $k \geq 0$,

 \end{assumption}